anderson-joyle/Power-Fx-cookbook/README.md

 ### Logging
 #### Anonymized expressions
-In the event you need to log which expressions are being executed but wants to keep any identifier/values private (for audit purposes for example), call ParseResult.GetAnonymizedFormula() method.
+If you need to log which expressions are being executed but want to keep any identifier/values private (for audit purposes for example), call CheckResult.ApplyGetLogging() instance method.
 ```
 var engine = new Engine(new PowerFxConfig());
 var check = engine.Check(myValue.ToExpression());

 // Set(#$firstname$#, #$number$# + #$number$#)#$error$#Launch(#$string$#, #$firstname$#.#$righthandid$#, Parent.#$righthandid$#)
-check.Parse.GetAnonymizedFormula();
+check.ApplyGetLogging();
 ```

+Please note that `check.ApplyGetLogging()` can produce different results depending if binding has been applied or not.

 ### Serialize and Deserialize
 Power Fx offers a simple way to serialize and deserialize FormulaValue values.